July 25, 2018

 Videos are suitable in the preparation phase of your blended learning for:

-• Easy entry for the participant
+• Simple entry for the participant

 Especially suitable for these aspects in the preparation phase is the selfie video: You show your face and speak directly into the camera to your participant.

-2. Phase in blended learning: The accompaniment
+2nd phase in blended learning: The accompaniment

 Videos are suitable in the accompaniment phase of your blended learning for:

-• Strengthening the bond / maintaining contact
+• Strengthening bonds / maintaining contact

-• Bringing variety and fun into training
+• Bringing variety and fun into the training

-• Simplifying complex topics
+• Presenting complex topics simply

-3. Phase in blended learning: The follow-up
+3rd phase in blended learning: The follow-up

 Quality is too expensive and complicated?
 Not at all!